logux/docs/3-concepts/5-subscription.md

 </details>

-Client remembers all subscriptions.
-If client will loose connection, it will re-subscribe to channels again.
+The client remembers all the subscriptions.
+If the client loses connection, it will re-subscribe to channels again.

-When server will receive `logux/subscribe` it will:
+When the server receives `logux/subscribe` it will:

 1. Check does this user has access to this data.
-2. Load current state from database.
+2. Load the current state from the database.
 3. Send actions with current state back to the client.

 <details open><summary><b>Node.js</b></summary>